Blackprint/Blackprint/README.md

 Below are the list of programming language where Blackprint that's being planned.

 > Current priority is JavaScript Interpreter<br>
-> Some breaking changes may happen to make it perfect and suitable for every language
+> Some breaking changes may happen to make it suitable for every language
+> If you use the interpreter make sure to specify the version instead of 'latest'

 - [JavaScript Interpreter](https://github.com/Blackprint/interpreter-js)
 - [PHP Interpreter](https://github.com/Blackprint/interpreter-php)